Joey Merlino

-Joseph Salvatore "Skinny Joey" Merlino (born March 13, 1962) is an American former mobster who was the reputed boss of the Philadelphia crime family from the 1990s until 2024.
+Joseph Salvatore "Skinny Joey" Merlino (born March 13, 1962) is an American businessman, restaurant owner and former mobster who was the reputed boss of the Philadelphia crime family from the 1990s until 2024.
 He rose to power and seized control of the organization in the mid-nineties after he fought against the John Stanfa faction of the family.
 He has led the crime family in gambling, loan sharking, drug trafficking, and extortion.
 In comparison to other traditional mob bosses who shunned the limelight, Merlino has interacted regularly with the media and the public, often openly providing charity and hosting events to benefit indigent people in Philadelphia, drawing comparisons to the similarly outgoing, conspicuous, and ostensibly charitable late New York crime boss John Gotti.
 He is the son of deceased Philadelphia crime family underboss Chuckie Merlino.

 With the help of boss-turned-informant Ralph Natale, Merlino was convicted of several RICO charges including racketeering, illegal gambling and extortion, in 2001, and sentenced to 14 years in prison.
 Following his release from prison in 2011, the FBI and organized crime reporters believed he continued to run the Philadelphia–South Jersey Mafia.
 Merlino disputed this, saying he had retired from a life of crime.
 As of 2015, Merlino was dividing his time between South Florida and Philadelphia.
 After beginning a career as a social media personality, Merlino was reportedly demoted and expelled from the Philadelphia Mafia in 2024.

+Although Merlino has never been convicted of murder, it is believed Merlino had participated in at least 18 murders, including Louis DeLuca in May 1990, Felix Bocchino in January 1992, Jimmy DiAddorio in May 1992, Rod Colombo in January 1993, Nicasio Zagone in January 1994, Michael Brennan in December 1994, Ralph Mazzuca in February 1995, William Veasey in October 1995, Michael Avicolli in April 1996, Joseph Sodano in December 1996, Anthony Turra in March 1998, Guerino Marconi in April 1999, Ronald Turchi in October 1999, Raymond Martorano in January 2002, John Casasanto in November 2003, Rocco Maniscalco in June 2010, and Gino DiPietro in December 2012.
+Merlino also may have participated in 4 attempted murders, including Nicky Scarfo Jr. in October 1989, shooting Scarfo Jr. eight times by using a Mac-10 submachine gun, Joseph Ciancaglini Jr. in March 1993, John Stanfa in August 1993 and Anthony Milicia in May 1996.
+In July 2001, Merlino was acquitted of murder charges, including 3 murders and 2 attempted murders, and also in March 2004, he was acquitted of the December 1996 murder of Joseph Sodano.